“A month here, huh?”

 As Friday night fades into the wee hours of Saturday morning and the desperation begins to turn to dread, Red starts to seriously consider either giving up on his idea or asking Professor Oak if the Pallet Lab could fund it.
 It’s not a matter of pride that he hasn’t yet: he has no qualms about mentioning that he worked at the Lab under Professor Oak (sometimes directly, so he’s not lying).
 But the whole point of his journey is to experience and understand the process of doing research on his own, so he can learn from it.

 And what he’s learned so far is actually rather valuable: namely that getting a research grant is tedious, difficult work, especially when the topic you’re testing is obscure or not immediately relevant to anyone’s interests.
 And really, isn’t that how it should be?
 The very fact that he’s thinking of scrapping the whole thing makes it easy to decide against asking the Pallet Lab to fund it.
 If the idea really has merit, he should be able to find funding for it, right?

-After he showers and brushes his teeth, he makes his way to his room and eases the door open and closed.
-He dimly notices that Blue’s bed is empty, and wonders if he’s in the training rooms downstairs.
-He hasn’t exchanged more than a few words with his travelling companions in the last couple days, and he briefly wonders what Blue and Leaf are up to.
+After he showers and brushes his teeth, he makes his way to his room and quietly eases the door open.
+He notices that Blue’s bed is empty, and wonders if he’s in the training rooms downstairs.
+He hasn’t exchanged more than a few words with Blue or Leaf in the last couple days, and he briefly wonders what they’re up to.

 As he slips beneath the sheets his mind turns back to his potential research topic.
 Is it possible to crowdfund the money he needs, maybe?
 The asking price is pretty low, after all… he’ll have to look into that in the morning…